top of page

 No one knows your pain better than you do, which is why it is good to have some kind of measurement that will help you to track any type of program you participate in to improve your condition.

 When change happens gradually, it can be difficult to remember where you were or how far you have come with your treatment.
-With so many different low back pain products and programs on the market, it is important that you are able to track results with the work that you are putting into your rehabilitation.
+With so many different low back pain products and programs on the market, it is important that you can track results with the work that you are putting into your rehabilitation.

 The Oswestry Disability Index, also known as the Oswestry Low Back Pain Disability Questionnaire, was first initiated by John O’Brien in 1976.
 It is an extremely important tool that researchers and disability evaluators use to measure a patient’s permanent functional disability.
 The test is considered to be the ‘gold standard’ of low back functional outcome tools.